+where the letters indicate the number of instances in which:

-- a = instances in which RDC is measured; - b = instances in which RDC is not measured but HPC bacteria is measured; - c = instances in which RDC is measured but not detected and no HPC is measured; - d = instances in which no RDC is detected and where the HPC is greater than 500/mL; and - e = instances in which RDC is not measured and HPC is greater than 500/mL. - 43.5(3) Filtration requirements.
-Turbidity measurements required by this subrule shall be made in accordance with 43.5(4) "a" (1) and 43.5(4) "b" (1). - a.
+- a = RDC is measured - b = RDC is not measured but HPC bacteria is measured - c = RDC is measured but not detected and no HPC is measured - d = no RDC is detected and where the HPC is greater than 500/mL e = RDC is not measured and HPC is greater than 500/mL a.
 Applicability.
-A PWS that uses a SW source or an IGW source must provide treatment consisting of both disinfection, as specified in 43.5(2), and filtration treatment which complies with the turbidity requirements of 43.5(3),(4), and(5).
-A system providing or required to provide filtration on or before December 30, 1991, must meet the requirements of this subrule by June 29, 1993.
-A system providing or required to provide filtration after December 30, 1991, must meet the requirements of this subrule when filtration is installed.
-Beginning January 1, 2002, systems serving at least 10,000 people must meet the turbidity requirements in 567-43.9(455B).
-Beginning January 1, 2005, systems serving fewer than 10,000 people must meet the turbidity requirements in 567-43.10(455B).
+A PWS that uses a SW source or an IGW source must provide treatment consisting of both disinfection, as specified in 43.5(2), and filtration treatment that complies with the turbidity requirements of 43.5(3), 43.5(4), and 43.5(5).
 A system shall install filtration within 18 months after the department determines, in writing, that filtration is required.
-The department may require and the system shall comply with any interim turbidity requirements the department deems necessary.
-Failure to meet any requirements of the referenced subrules after the dates specified is a TT violation. - b.
-Conventional filtration treatment or direct filtration. - (1) Systems using conventional filtration serving at least 10,000 people must meet the turbidity level requirements in 43.9(3) "a." - (2) .Systems using conventional filtration or direct filtration serving fewer than 10,000 people must meet the turbidity level requirements in 43.10(4) "a." - c.
-Slow sand filtration. - (1) For systems using slow sand filtration, the turbidity level of representative samples of a system's filtered water must be less than or equal to 0.3 NTU in at least 95 percent of the measurements taken each month. - (2) The turbidity level of representative samples of a system's filtered water must not exceed 1 NTU in two consecutive 15-minute recordings. - d.
-Diatomaceous earth filtration. - (1) For systems using diatomaceous earth filtration, the turbidity level of representative samples of a system's filtered water must be less than or equal to 0.3 NTU in at least 95 percent of the measurements taken each month. - (2) The turbidity level of representative samples of a system's filtered water must not exceed 1 NTU in two consecutive 15-minute recordings. - e.
+The department may require, and a system shall comply, with any interim turbidity requirements the department decessary.
+Failure to meet any requirements of the subrules referenced below after the dates specified is a TT violation.

+43.5(3) Filtration requirements.
+Turbidity measurements required by this subrule shall be made in accordance with 43.5(4) "a"(1) and 43.5(4) "b"(1).

+(1) A system providing or required to provide filtration:

+1. On or before December 30, 1991, must comply with this subrule by June 29, 1993; and

+2. After December 30, 1991, must comply with this subrule when filtration is installed.

+(2) Beginning:

+1. January 1, 2002, systems serving at least 10,000 people must meet the turbidity requirements in 567-43.9(455B); and b.
+Conventional filtration treatment or direct filtration.

+2. January 1, 2005, systems serving fewer than 10,000 people must meet the turbidity requirements in 567-43.10(455B).

+(1) Systems using conventional filtration serving at least 10,000 people must meet the turbidity level requirements in 43.9(3)"a."

+(2) Systems using conventional filtration or direct filtration serving fewer than 10,000 people must meet the turbidity level requirements in 43.10(4) "a."

+c.
+Slow sand filtration.

+(1) For systems using slow sand filtration, the turbidity level of representative samples of a system's filtered water must be less than or equal to 0.3 NTU in at least 95 percent of the measurements taken each month.

+(2) The turbidity level of representative samples of a system's filtered water must not exceed 1 NTU in two consecutive 15-minute recordings.

+d.
+Diatomaceous earth filtration.

+(1) For systems using diatomaceous earth filtration, the turbidity level of representative samples of a system's filtered water must be less than or equal to 0.3 NTU in at least 95 percent of the measurements taken each month.

+(2) The turbidity level of representative samples of a system's filtered water must not exceed 1 NTU in two consecutive 15-minute recordings.

+e.
 Other filtration technologies.
-A PWS may use either a filtration technology not listed in 43.5(3) "b" to "d" or a filtration technology listed in 43.5(3) "b" or "c" at a higher turbidity level if it demonstrates to the department, through a preliminary report submitted by a licensed professional engineer using pilot plant studies or other means, that the alternative filtration technology in combination with disinfection treatment that meets the requirements of 43.5(2) consistently achieves 99.9 percent removal or inactivation of Giardia lamblia and 99.99 percent virus removal or inactivation.
+A PWS may use either a filtration technology not listed in 43.5(3) "b" to "d" or a filtration technology listed in 43.5(3) "b" or "c" at a higher turbidity level if it demonstrates to the department, through a preliminary report submitted by a licensed professional engineer using pilot plant studies or other means, that the alternative filtration technology, in combination with disinfection treatment that meets the requirements of 43.5(2), consistently achieves 99.9 percent removal or inactivation of Giardia lamblia and 99.99 percent virus removal or inactivation.
 For a system that uses alternative filtration technology and makes this demonstration, the turbidity TT requirements are as follows: